There’s a real debate on the internet around the correct Facebook event photo size.

 Credit: Wellness Festival

-This one goes without saying, but in the rush to post something on Facebook, many people forget these elementary marketing things.
+This one goes without saying, but in a rush to post something on Facebook, some people may forget elementary steps.

-So, don’t upload your Facebook event cover image unless you’ve added all the information about your event.
-Also, make sure the text is legible and clear.
+That being said, don’t upload your Facebook event cover image unless you’ve added all the information about your event.

 Credit: Moishe House

-Use your brand’s logo, name, color palette and fonts to allow people to recognize your brand.
+Use your brand’s logo, name, color palette, and fonts to help people to recognize your brand.

 Whether you’re creating a photo cover or an illustration, your brand signature is a must.